 “God,” I prayed, “please let him know you love him.”
 Many times in my life, I believe I have experienced God’s subtle guidance, but in this case, the response was immediate, firm, and clear.

 A Plea Without Merit

 “God,” I thought, “you know I’m not good in this kind of situation,” but even as I spoke the words in my heart, I realized how hollow they were.
-As teachers, we are often called to step outside our comfort zones, and indeed one of those experiences led to what was one of the most satisfying episodes in my life as a teacher.
+As teachers, we are often called to step outside our comfort zones, and indeed one of those experiences led to one of the most satisfying episodes in my life as a teacher.
 Several years ago, I had a student I’ll call Myra in my senior economics class.
 Myra’s personality was what I call “the classic bad attitude.”
-On the first day of class, she deposited herself in a seat at the very back of the room.
-On the occasions when she was in attendance, she remained there while sporting an uncomfortable look on her face and a body language that said in equal measures, “I hate being here” and “leave me alone.”
+On the first day of the course, she deposited herself in a seat at the very back of the room.
+On the occasions when she was in attendance, she remained there while sporting an uncomfortable look on her face and body language that said in equal measures, “I hate being here” and “leave me alone.”

 And leave her alone I did.

-One day, after an extended absence and to my surprise, Myra came up to my desk and asked if she could come in to do some makeup work; I agreed to help her the next day.
-When she arrived, she was sporting her usual dour expression and sat in the back of the room where she began her makeup work in silence.
+One day, after an extended absence, and to my surprise, Myra came up to my desk and asked if she could come in to do some makeup work; I agreed to help her the next day.
+When she arrived, she was sporting her usual dour expression and sat in the back of the room, where she began her makeup work in silence.